ACEmulator/ACE/docs/CUSTOM_WEENIES.md

 OpenDereth releases include `Weenies\ACEUniqueWeenies`, a 76-weenie optional pack sourced from [titaniumweiner/ACEUniqueWeenies](https://github.com/titaniumweiner/ACEUniqueWeenies).
 It is not imported automatically.
-Choose that folder in the Custom Weenies screen and review the preview before importing.
+Release builds display these bundled files when the Custom Weenies screen opens, so users can review the preview and import without locating the folder first.

+The bundled pack requires the selectable **Cast on Strike Expanded** server mod for its intended item behavior.
+Enable that mod in the **Mods** screen before playing with the pack.

 The shopkeeper and four Lugian definitions use collision-safe OpenDereth WCIDs `910000001` through `910000005`.
 The included Lugian Generator points to those